stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 \end{equation}
 $$

 where $$\alpha$$ is the stepsize or "learning rate."
 In words, we iteratively take small steps in the direction of steepest descent.

-This simple method suffers from some drawbacks that slow down convergence, two of which are: (1) it moves slowly through long basins where the gradient is small, and (2) it has the tendency to zig-zag, or "hemstitch," back and forth across ill-conditioned narrow valleys.
+With this simple method, we can ensure we are $$\varepsilon$$-close to an optimum in $$O(1/\varepsilon)$$ iterations.
+At face value, this is not great: if you need, for example, 10 iterations for a single digit of accuracy, then you'd need (possibly) 10000 for 4 digits.
+Two aspects of GD that slow down its convergence are: (1) it moves slowly through long basins where the gradient is small, and (2) it has the tendency to zig-zag, or "hemstitch," back and forth across ill-conditioned narrow valleys.

+### Adding momentum

 Now consider the modified step below, which I'll refer to as "classical momentum" (CM), and is typically attributed to [Polyak (1964)](http://vsokolov.org/courses/750/files/polyak64.pdf):